cloudwego/cloudwego.github.io/content/en/docs/netpoll/Getting started/_index.md

 ## 2. Use Dialer

 Netpoll also has the ability to be used on the Client side.
 It provides `Dialer`, similar to `net.Dialer`.
-Again, [here][client-example] is a simple client demo, and then we introduce it in detail.
+Again, [here](https://github.com/cloudwego/netpoll-examples/blob/main/client.go) is a simple client demo, and then we introduce it in detail.

 ### 2.1 The Fast Way